nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 I think all we need to do is give it some times and do some researchs, they will become fixable.

-If you are interested in how my first web application works, feel free to clone my github repository at: https://github.com/nhinhdao/sinatra-messages-transfer-project
+If you are interested in how my first web application works, feel free to clone my github repository at: [Sinatra Messages Transfer Project](https://github.com/nhinhdao/sinatra-messages-transfer-project)

 Remember to do as instruction in README.md.